 Some electric toothbrushes come with features like a 2-minute timer and interactive games.

 But not all electric toothbrushes are made the same.
 So make sure to do your research before buying one for your kid.
-Check out this blog post to help you find the best kid’s electric toothbrush for your child’s specific needs.
+Check out this blog post to help you find the best kid’s electric toothbrush for your child’s specific needs (not an ad).

 Getting your kids to brush their teeth can be challenging.

 But with the right methods and a little creativity, your kids will be brushing regularly in no time.

 Make a fun routine for the whole family and have your kids participate in choosing a toothpaste.
 Keep track of their progress and incentivize them with a treat at the end of the week for brushing twice a day for two minutes.

 Be an excellent example of great oral hygiene care for your kids to model after, and cheer them on every step of the way.